fiberplane/fiberplane/CONTRIBUTING.md

   following two methods:

-  - We use an explicit, custom constructor by the name `new()` if such a constructor would need few arguments who meaning would be immediately clear from context.
+  - We use an explicit, custom constructor by the name `new()` if such a constructor would need few arguments whose meaning would be immediately clear from context.
   - For other situations, we derive from `TypedBuilder` so that users can conveniently call the setters they require, while the named setters will help to document the meaning of each field being set.
 When using